Diagnosis Coding Is Key for Reimbursement of PSA Tests

 You also can use V16.42 (family history of malignant neoplasm; genital organs; prostate) as a secondary diagnosis.
 You dont really have to use V16.42, since you have to use V76.44 anyway, says Ferragamo.
 If you are screening someone for prostate cancer, you must use V76.44 for Medicare.
 But using V16.42 as a secondary diagnosis to V76.44 makes your case for reimbursement stronger.

 In addition, some insurance companies will allow you to use 600 (hyperplasia of prostate), not only for a PSA diagnostic test, but for a sonogram of the prostate using CPT code 76872 (echography, transrectal).
 But, some Medicare carriers will not.
 Urologists need to check with their local carrier.
 In any event, once you have detected an abnormality even if it is only an enlarged prostate with no nodule the PSA is no longer a screening test.

 Screening means you take a man with a normal prostate, and do a test that will diagnose an inapparent cancer of the prostate, says Ferragamo.
 Youre doing the PSA as a screen to find an abnormality.

-600 is not classified as a neoplasm.
+ICD-9 code 600 is not classified as a neoplasm.
 Hyperplasia of prostate is the result of an enlarged and/or inflamed prostate.
 Generally, it does not develop into a malignancy, although it can.
 The most common problem [...]